Manuel Palau: Style

 Palau looked into the French musical mirror, where he found some of his more important musical influences.
 The artistic currents that coexisted at that moment influenced his music to a greater or lesser degree.
-An review of some of those styles, Palau’s sources of inspiration, bring us closer to the European musical environment of that time.
+A review of some of those styles, Palau’s sources of inspiration, bring us closer to the European musical environment of that time.
 But, without doubt, one of the elements that marked his music in a definite way, was to be Valencian folklore.
 Originally from a small village in the Valencian countryside (Alfara del Patriarca), the music that he heard sung at parties, weddings, etc., were to become his constant inspiration.
 Sometimes, he recreates a given popular themes, other times he invented melodies himself in the style of folk music, giving his compositions a peculiarity that differentiates his music from other Spanish music of the time (that often looked to the South of Spain for its inspiration) that had become popular towards the end of the 19th century.

 Manuel Palau looks for the Valencian’s colour: at a time in which Andalusian regionalism was dominant, the maestro sought inspiration in his own cultural roots.